-Are masks required while on campus this fall?
+Are masks required while on campus this spring?

-Yes, consistent with guidance from the Centers for Disease Control and the Alabama Department of Public Health (ADPH), all persons on campus, regardless of vaccination status, are required to wear face masks in all public indoor settings in all university facilities.
-Face masks must meet or exceed the standards outlined by the US Centers for Disease Control.
+Consistent with guidance from the Centers for Disease Control and the Alabama Department of Public Health, all persons on campus, regardless of vaccination status, are required to wear face masks in all public indoor settings in all university facilities.
+Masks should comply with CDC guidance, which can be viewed here.

 With this requirement, masks must be worn: